Kranthift/customerrewards/README.md

 This application is for calculating the rewards of the customers based on the amount spent.

 Local Setup for running this application :
+1. Install JDK preferably Java 1.8
-1. Need an IDE like STS or IntelliJ
+2. Install an IDE like STS or IntelliJ
-2. MySQL Workbench and MySQL command line client
+3. Install MySQL Workbench and MySQL command line client
-3. Postman
+5. Install Postman
-4. Git bash
+6. Install Git

 Steps for starting the application :
 1. Start the MySQL server by configuring the Environmental variables.